mattvonrocketstein/ymir/docs/content/pages/service_operation.md

 <tr><td class=td_operation> fab check</td><td>
 The "check" operation runs health checks on the service.<br/>
-The idea is to provide a simple starting point for integration with more sophisticated health monitoring via stuff like periodic jenkins jobs, nagios, etc.  See <a href="service-description.html#health-checks">this section</a> of the service-description documentation for more information.
+The idea is to provide a simple starting point for integration with more sophisticated health monitoring via stuff like periodic jenkins jobs, nagios, etc.  See [this section](service-description.html#health-checks) of the service-description documentation for more information.
 </td></tr>

 <tr><td class=td_operation>fab ssh</td><td>